Home cinema: Backyard cinema

-In homes that have an adequately sized backyard, it is possible for people to set up a home cinema in an outdoor area.
-Depending on the space available, it may simply be a temporary version with foldable screen, a video projector and a couple of speakers, or a permanent fixture with a huge screen and dedicated audio set-up mounted in a weather-proof cabinet.
-Outdoor home cinemas are popular with BBQ parties and pool parties.
+It is possible for people to set up a home cinema in an outdoor area.
+Depending on the space available, it may simply be a temporary version with a foldable screen, a video projector and a couple of speakers, or a permanent fixture with a larger permanent screen and dedicated audio set-up mounted in a weather-proof cabinet.
 Some specialist outdoor home-cinema companies are now marketing packages with inflatable movie screens and purpose-built AV systems.
 Some people have expanded the idea and constructed mobile drive-in theaters that can play movies in public open spaces.
-Usually, these require a powerful projector, a laptop or DVD player, outdoor speakers or an FM transmitter to broadcast the audio to other car radios.

 History

 1920s–1940s

 In the 1920s the first home cinemas were made using silent 16mm film projectors such as Kodascope and Filmo.
 Later, in the 1930s, 8mm and sound 16mm were introduced.
 These were rare luxuries.

 1950s–1970s

 In the 1950s, home movies became more popular in the United States and elsewhere as Kodak 8 mm film (Pathé 9.5 mm in France) and camera and projector equipment became affordable.
 Projected with a small, portable movie projector onto a portable screen, often without sound, this system became the first practical home theater.
 They were generally used to show home movies of family travels and celebrations, but they also doubled as a means of showing some commercial films, or private stag films.
 Dedicated home cinemas were called screening rooms at the time and were outfitted with 16 mm or even 35 mm projectors for showing commercial films.
 These were found almost exclusively in the homes of the very wealthy, especially those in the movie industry.

 Portable home cinemas improved over time with colour film, Kodak Super 8 mm film cartridges, and monaural sound but remained awkward and somewhat expensive.
 The rise of home video in the late 1970s almost completely killed the consumer market for 8 mm film cameras and projectors, as VCRs connected to ordinary televisions provided a simpler and more flexible substitute.